 Cornell University has extended its two-year suspension of the SAT/ACT requirements to 2023 and 2024 applicants.
 It has been left up to individual undergraduate colleges to determine whether they will be score-free or test optional in their application processes.
-The Cornell SC Johnson College of Business will be score-free and will not use test results as a part of our admissions review for students seeking admission for fall 2021.
+The Cornell SC Johnson College of Business will be score-free and will not use test results as a part of our admissions review for students seeking admission for fall 2021 and 2022.
 Instead, we will proceed with a holistic review of every application—excluding the use of SAT/ACT test results—with an increased emphasis on evidence of academic preparation, creative exploration, and potential in the other application materials.
 This will be true for both the Early Decision and Regular Decision rounds of review.
 Please see the the Undergraduate Office of Admission page on Standardized Testing Policies for more information.

 The Cornell SC Johnson College of Business is highly selective but we review applications holistically, meaning that we take into consideration all parts of your application.
 All of our applicants have superior academics and where they really stand out in their application is in their extracurriculars and their supplemental essays where they can highlight their experiences and passions that align with our program.